-- (a) The construction, excavation, modification or maintenance of an on-farm sediment trap in, on, under or over the bed of any intermittent or ephemeral river and any associated bed disturbance, removal of aquatic weeds and plants and associated discharge resulting from carrying out the activity is a permitted activity provided the following conditions are met: - (i) general conditions (e), (f), (g), (h) and (i) set out in Rule 55A; and - the construction, excavation, modification or maintenance of the sediment trap is undertaken solely for sediment control purposes or maintaining the capacity and effective functioning of the sediment trap; and - (iii) the sediment trap is not within any mātaitai, nohoanga, or taiāpure; and - (iv) the sediment trap has: - (1) fencing to prevent stock access; and - (2) battered banks with a slope of not less than 1 vertical: 3 horizontal; and - (v) the construction, excavation, modification or maintenance of the sediment trap does not result in the destabilisation of any lawfully established structure; and - (vi) any build-up of sediment within the sediment trap which may adversely affect flood risk, drainage capacity, or bed or bank stability is removed as soon as practicable. - (b) The construction, excavation, modification or maintenance of an on-farm sediment trap in, on, under or over the bed of any intermittent or ephemeral river and any associated bed disturbance, removal of aquatic weeds and plants, and associated discharge resulting from carrying out the activity that is not permitted by Rule 59A(a) is a discretionary activity.
+- (a) The construction, excavation, modification or maintenance of an on-farm sediment trap in, on, under or over the bed of any intermittent or ephemeral river and any associated bed disturbance, removal of aquatic weeds and plants and associated discharge resulting from carrying out the activity is a permitted activity provided the following conditions are met: - (i) general conditions (e), (f), (g), (h) and (i) set out in Rule 55A; and - the construction, excavation, modification or maintenance of the sediment trap is undertaken solely for sediment control purposes or maintaining the capacity and effective functioning of the sediment trap; and - (iii) the sediment trap is not within any mātaitai, nohoanga, or taiāpure; and - (iv) the sediment trap has: - (1) fencing to prevent stock access; and - (2) bank batter slope no less than 3 horizontal:1 vertical; and - (v) the construction, excavation, modification or maintenance of the sediment trap does not result in the destabilisation of any lawfully established structure; and - (vi) any build-up of sediment within the sediment trap which may adversely affect flood risk, drainage capacity, or bed or bank stability is removed as soon as practicable. - (b) The construction, excavation, modification or maintenance of an on-farm sediment trap in, on, under or over the bed of any intermittent or ephemeral river and any associated bed disturbance, removal of aquatic weeds and plants, and associated discharge resulting from carrying out the activity that is not permitted by Rule 59A(a) is a discretionary activity.